Everyone can feel that something in the world is colder than it should be.

 It was not obedience for obedience's sake.

-God was saying: look at what happens when a creature rejects the source and tries to become its own.
+The framework reads God as saying: look at what happens when a creature rejects the source and tries to become its own.

 Look at the collapse.
 Look at the cold.
 Look at what distance produces.